Washington National Cathedral: The Canterbury Pulpit

+The Jerusalem Cross Flooring

+The Jerusalem Cross at the crossing of the Cathedral.

 In contrast to the stone floors that dominate most of the cathedral, the crossing (at the intersection of the nave and transept) features an elevated, expandable wooden platform (also adorned with the Jerusalem Cross to replicate the pattern of the marble floor beneath.)
-Notably, this space serves as the stage for orchestra and choir concerts on United States Independence Day and a place for state funerals, where the coffins rest on the Jerusalem Cross.
+Notably, this space serves as the stage for orchestra and choir concerts on United States Independence Day and a place for state funerals, where the coffins rest.

+The Space Window with a stone taken from the surface of the Moon.